ryokbys/dotfiles/README.md

 ## Install

-Download the dotfiles onto the home directory.
+Download the dotfiles onto your **home directory** (otherwise the following stow command option would be a bit more complex.).
 ```shell
 git clone https://github.com/ryokbys/dotfiles.git ~/dotfiles
 ```